TEACH

 HEA Fellows at AKU

-As of May 2022, there are around 156,8660 HEA fellows in over 106 countries around the world.
-This includes a pool of 80 AKU and IIS faculty and staff involved in supporting teaching and learning who run the TEACH peer-led scheme to mentor and assess other faculty to gain HEA Fellowship.
-Details of the fellows are available in the Handbook.
+As of January 2024, there were some 182,000 HEA fellows in over 100 countries around the world.
+This includes a pool over 110 AKU faculty and staff involved in faculty development and about 25 IIS faculty members (you can find the updated list here).
+This group supports the TEACH peer-led scheme to mentor faculty, as ‘Critical Friends’, and act as Assessors for other faculty to gain Fellowship.

 Who should apply?